LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

   0. Geared towards knowledgeable 'power users'
   1. Reveals many more details, sometimes badly
   2. No UI design, unless you use ASCII art
-  3. Instructions can be literally copy & pasted, even downloaded
+  3. Instructions can be literally be copied & pasted, even downloaded

 Text-based tools are preferred for many use cases.
 GUI-based macros can be used sometimes, but they are often translated into text!

 [Selenium](//www.seleniumhq.org/)

 #### Getting to know the terminal